Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/airgap/airgap-bundles.md

 ## Download k0s binaries

-`k0s` binaries must be available from the HTTP server inside the airgapped environment so they could be used when installing child clusters.
+`k0s` binaries must be available from the HTTP server inside the airgapped environment so they can be used when installing child clusters.

 Download the binaries and their signatures: